It’s that time of year, people; time to dump the meager contents of your wallets out at the nearest Target.

 Your baby needs that brightly colored stuffed puppy with a dangle mirror and plastic chew ring attached at the ear, for her development.
 The mirror will teach your baby how to track images, crucial for future spy quests, and become attached emotionally to their own image, a natural precursor for your baby’s first selfie stick.
 The chew ring soothes aching gums, the byproduct of teething, and is made from organic, BPA-free, antibiotic and hormone free plastic that was melted down from the covers of Harvard graduate Physics textbooks (eco-friendly, 100% recycled).
 The puppy itself is handmade by The Coalition of Moms Better Than You For a Brighter Tomorrow, who want you to know that their children do not even know what a television is.
 Suggested retail is $249, but 5% of each sale goes directly to poor children in need of organic blueberries.

-To save you the trouble of ruining your kids’ lives by buying the wrong thing, my team of highly trained bullshit analysts has tested all of this year’s hottest toys.
+To save you the trouble of ruining your kids’ lives by buying the wrong thing, my team of highly trained bullshit analysts have tested all of this year’s hottest toys.

 Here are their findings: